 Dangers and risks in the mountains – objective and subjective dangers

 These danger/hazards can lead to major disasters and can also cost lives if ignored.
-In many cases this happens, and individuals, group or group leaders make wrong decisions.
+In many cases this happens when, individuals, group or group leaders make wrong decisions.
 They can be over confident, lack personal awareness, lack knowledge or do not take these danger/hazards into consideration during the planning of the mountain activities.

 The right training and a heightened awareness of these danger/hazards can help minimise danger, and give a safer experience, which hopefully will be shared with others in the future.